 It can be hard to describe all of your symptoms at a doctor’s appointment, but your gynecologist might assume you’re not in pain if you don’t speak up.
-So, whether or not you’re currently on treatment, remember to speak up!
+So, whether or not you’re currently on treatment, speak up!

 Remember to schedule a specific appointment with your gynecologist to discuss your pain.
 When you call, make sure to bring up your symptoms, if they have gotten worse over time, and how they may affect your daily activities.